ygfalcon/Solsniper-zero/README.md

 On macOS, double-click `start.command` (or run `./run.sh` from Terminal) for a one-click launch that executes the same Python entry point via `start.py`.

+For a quick showcase: download the repository and double-click `showcase.command` to run all strategies on bundled dummy data.

 Developers embedding SolHunter Zero can initialize the environment
 programmatically: